MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 For more information, see [OData overview](odata-web-services.md).

-## Comparing REST APIs, SOAP, and OData Web Services
+## Compare REST APIs, SOAP, and OData web services

 Developers planning to create [!INCLUDE[prod_short](../includes/prod_short.md)] web services might need to decide which type of web service is better suited to their needs.